Behaviour

 Your child isn't refusing school.
 They can't attend.
 EBSA is anxiety-driven absence, and the research says punishment makes it worse.

-Emotionally based school avoidance, usually shortened to EBSA, is the term increasingly used in UK education and psychology services for this pattern: severe difficulty attending school because attendance itself triggers emotional distress.
-It affects far more families than most people realise, and since the pandemic, the numbers have climbed sharply.
+Emotionally based school avoidance, usually shortened to EBSA, is the term increasingly used in UK education and psychology for this pattern: severe difficulty attending school because attendance itself triggers emotional distress.
+Since the pandemic, the numbers have climbed sharply.

 EBSA is a descriptive umbrella term, not a medical diagnosis.
-It describes severe difficulty attending school due to emotional factors, often resulting in prolonged absence, and is clearly distinct from truancy, where absence is concealed from parents and associated with antisocial behaviour rather than distress.
+It describes severe difficulty attending school due to emotional factors, often resulting in prolonged absence, and is clearly distinct from truancy, where absence is concealed from parents and associated with antisocial behaviour.
+The move away from "school refusal" to EBSA was deliberate: "refuser" implies choice and control, when a child may be genuinely unable to cope with overwhelming demands.
+The language matters because it shapes how adults respond.
+"Refusing" invites firmness.
+"Distressed" invites support.

 How common is it?